Lake Gaston: Lake level and water management

 As a result of controlled lake levels, fixed docks and boathouses are normal on Lake Gaston.

 Lakeside residences

 Community association

 The Lake Gaston Association (LGA) is a citizens' organization that actively advocates and promotes the interests of households and businesses who own property in the two states and five counties encompassing Lake Gaston.
 Each of the five counties surrounding Lake Gaston has four volunteer Director positions on the LGA Board, plus one at-large position, for a total of 25 Directors.
 It is a volunteer, non-profit, nonpartisan, and nonsectarian organization, unified for more significant influence with federal, state, local officials, and agencies that have management authority on and around Lake Gaston.

 Real estate

 Lake Gaston covers an extended geographical area and is bordered by several towns.
-Almost all real estate values on the lake are effected by the number of out-of-towners displacing local residents.
 Real estate is generally broken up via quadrant, and realtors will use the terms "South-East", "South-West", "North-East", and "North-West" when discussing general location of a property on the lake.